THE BENEFITS OF CLEARLIGHT COLOR LIGHT THERAPY

 The History of Color Light Therapy

-Color Light therapy is a technique of restoring balance by means of applying color to the body.
+Color Light therapy, also know as Chromotherapy, is a technique of restoring balance by means of applying color to the body.
 Its history is rooted as far back as the Mayan culture.

 In India, Ayurveda, an ancient form of medicine practiced for thousands of years, is based on the idea that every individual contains five elements of the universe which are present in specific proportions unique to each individual, including their personality type and constitution.
 When these elements are out of balance, Ayurveda works with the energies inherent in the colors of the spectrum to restore this balance.

 In ancient Egypt the art of healing with color was founded in the Hermetic tradition, the Ancient Egyptians and Greeks used colored minerals, stones, crystals, salves, and dyes as remedies, and painted treatment sanctuaries in various shades of color.